-Simply use timber, large dowel rods or just tree branches (the best material since it is natural) when building a chicken roost.
-You don’t have to (and should not) use any other material as chickens are most comfortable and naturally roosting with wood.
-You can use a combination or different sizes of these wood materials to let your chickens choose and find a favourite spot.
+Simply use timber, large dowel rods, or just tree branches (the best material since it is natural) when building a chicken roost.
+You don’t have to (and should not) use any other material as chickens are most comfortable and naturally roost with wood.
+You can use a combination of different sizes of these wood materials to let your chickens choose and find a favorite spot.

 And that’s it!
 Those are the only factors you need to think about to make your chickens happy with their roost and their home in general.

 Do you know someone new to raising chickens who could use this information? :)

 - 2×2 Timber, Large Dowel Rods or Tree Branches